 5 Key Rules to Follow When Composing a Photograph.
-Landscape and Travel Fine Art Photography — Ramon Fritz
+Ramon Fritz Fine Art Photography

 Knowing how to compose a photo helps make the most of a good subject with great lighting.
 With practice, it’s a skill that you build over time but there are still a couple of tips that can help you get there a little faster.
 Don’t get too caught up in composition techniques, or all that planning will take the fun out of your photo sessions.
 Once you learn these rules, feel free to break them and be creative.
 These are not set in stone and what’s important is that it works for you.
 If you’re happy with your image ultimately, that’s what’s important.